Updated July 2026: added the 100 free requests starting option and refreshed the official X API pay-per-use cost comparison.

 Key takeaway

-Real-time Twitter monitoring works by polling a REST endpoint at a short interval (typically 5 to 30 seconds), comparing returned tweet IDs against the last seen ID, and dispatching new tweets to your alert pipeline.
-For multi-account tracking, batch up to 5,000 accounts into a single X List and poll the list endpoint, cutting request volume by orders of magnitude.
+Real-time Twitter monitoring works by polling a REST endpoint every 5 to 30 seconds, comparing returned tweet IDs against the last seen ID, and pushing new tweets to an alert pipeline.
+To track many accounts at once, batch up to 5,000 into one X List and poll a single list endpoint.

-Why real-time Twitter data got harder after 2023
+Why real-time Twitter monitoring got harder after 2023

 Real-time Twitter monitoring used to mean one thing: open a persistent connection to the filtered stream, define a few rules, and let tweets flow into your application as they were posted.
-After the 2023 API pricing overhaul, that path costs $5,000 per month and requires a corporate-grade integration.
-For most teams (indie developers, brand monitoring squads, trading bots, news desks, lead-gen agencies), that price tag killed the project.
+The 2023 pricing overhaul turned that into a $5,000-a-month Pro-tier feature, and in early 2026 X went further: it switched to a pay-per-use model where every delivered post is billed and a continuous monitoring workload runs into thousands of dollars a month before it hits a 2-million-read cap.
+For most teams (indie developers, brand-monitoring squads, trading bots, news desks, lead-gen agencies), that pricing killed the project.
+The practical alternative is to pull the data yourself from a plain REST API.

 Polling vs streaming: which approach fits your case?